tessjaworski/RecipeMatcher/README.md

+## Overview
 RecipeMatcher is a recipe suggestion app where users can input ingredients and the app will suggest recipes.
 This project can introduce users to new recipes, aid with meal planning, and stop ingredients from spoiling.

-Installation:
+## Installation
 Running this app requires Python 3.8+ and PyQt5.
 Use pip to install PyQt5.

-pip install PyQt5
+`pip install PyQt5`

 Clone the repositiory!

-Read the requirements.tx

-How to use:
+Recipes.csv file and design1.ui is also required for recipe data and user interface.

+## Usage
 Run main.py to start the app.
 Add ingredients: Type in each ingredient and click the "Add" button for each ingredient.
 Suggest Recipes: Click the "Suggest Recipes" button to load a list of recipes based on the ingredients you inputted.